neighbourhoodie/stf-php-ansible/README.md

   3. Google Auth set up
   4. Set up firewall rules to only log in via jump host IPs

-# Set up services TBD
+## Set up services

 > [!IMPORTANT]
 > Before you run this, you should modify the domain names at `inventory/php/group_vars/service.yml`
 >

 If you wanna read more about the services, please do so at our [Properties readme](Properties.md).
+To set them up, run:

+- rsync: `ansible-playbook initRsync.yml`
-- downloads.php.net: `ansible-playbook addDownloads.yml`
+- downloads: `ansible-playbook initServiceDownloads.yml`
-- wiki.php.net: `ansible-playbook addWiki.yml`
+- wiki: `ansible-playbook initServiceWiki.yml`
-- museum.php.net: `ansible-playbook initMuseum.yml`
+- museum: `ansible-playbook initServiceMuseum.yml`
-- main.php.net: `ansible-playbook initMain.yml`
+- main: `ansible-playbook initServiceMain.yml`

 ## Changing the Jumphost